halide/Halide/README_webassembly.md

 # Additional Tooling Requirements:

 -   In additional to the usual install of LLVM and clang, you'll need lld.
-All should be at least v11 or later (codegen will be improved under LLVM v12/trunk, at least as of July 2020).
 -   Locally-installed version of Emscripten, 1.39.19+

 Note that for all of the above, earlier versions might work, but have not been